Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Discussions

 \section{Discussions}

 In this paper, we studied the problem of federated learning in a one-shot setting and under limited communication budget $B$.
 We presented a general lower bound and showed that, ignoring logarithmic factors, the expected loss $\E\big[F(\hat\theta)-F(\theta^*) \big]$ of any estimator is lower bounded by $\max\left(n^{-1/2}\,(mB)^{-1/d}, \,(mn)^{-1/2}\right)$.
-We then proposed an estimator called MRE-NC, whose expected loss matches the above lower bound, and is therefore optimal one.
+We then proposed an estimator called MRE-NC, whose expected loss matches the above lower bound, and is therefore optimal.
+We also established a constant lower bound on minimax error when the communication budget is constrained by a constant.
 The class of functions we considered in this paper is pretty general.
 We do not assume differentiability and our class includes all Lipschitz continuous functions over $[-1,1]^d$.
 This makes the model suitable for use in modern machine learning settings such as neural networks.

 The MRE-NC algorithm works by finding an $O(1/\sqrt{n}(mB)^{1/d})$-approximation of the value of the expected loss function $F$ over a fine grid of size $mB$.
 To do this, the algorithm adopts a multi-resolution idea from the MRE-C algorithm \cite{salehkaleybar2019one} which was previously proposed for the case of convex loss functions.
 The overall structure and the details of the MRE-NC algorithm are however different from those in \cite{salehkaleybar2019one}.
 While our upper bound proof incorporates several ideas from the upper bound proof in \cite{salehkaleybar2019one}, the proof of our lower bound is novel and relies on reductions from the problem of identifying an unbiased coin in a certain coin flipping system.
 The proof involves information theory, and despite the simple appearance of the coin flipping problem, it has not been studied previously, to the best of our knowledge.